For your ultimate guide to trick-or-treat Brisbane look no further!

 - Buy some cheap glow sticks or torches so that each child is illuminated for both safety and their own peace of mind.

 - Drive carefully on Halloween.

-- Discuss how this only happens on one day of the year, being Halloween, and that Trick or Treating can only be done with a parent or adult.
-There is a lot of discussion in Australia about the safety of trick or treating and it setting up the expectation that knocking on neighbours doors will be okay any time of year.
-I think by establishing some rules, such as not entering the home, remaining on the doorstep, explaining about the adult presence and also talking about it being one special day, it is no different than visiting a doctor that might examine a child’s body or a friend who brings your child home from a playdate.
+- Discuss how this only happens on one day of the year, Halloween, and that Trick or Treating can only be done with a parent or adult.
+There is a lot of discussion in Australia about the safety of trick or treating and it sets up the expectation that knocking on neighbours’ doors will be okay any time of year.
+I think establishing some rules, such as not entering the home, remaining on the doorstep, explaining about the adult presence and also talking about it being one special day, is no different than visiting a doctor that might examine a child’s body or a friend who brings your child home from a playdate.
 It doesn’t mean your child will let everyone look at their body or feel okay about every person giving them a lift home.
-It is all about being reasonable both in discussion with your child and supervision at other times of year which would largely prevent them from wandering off and deciding to trick or treat.
-There can be a tendency to be over cautious and miss out on a whole lot of fun.
+It is all about being reasonable in discussing with your child and supervision at other times of the year which would largely prevent them from wandering off and deciding to trick or treat.
+There can be a tendency to be over-cautious and miss out on a lot of fun.

 How to manage kids with sensory issues at Halloween

-This is a social story that has been written for a general trick or treating experience http://www.abilitypath.org/love-laugh–live/family-fun/halloween-social.pdf
+This is a social story that has been written for a general trick-or-treating experience https://www.andnextcomesl.com/2016/10/halloween-social-stories-for-kids-with-autism.html

 There are many fun and family-friendly Halloween events on in and around Brisbane this year.
 If you are looking to do something a little different with the family this Halloween on top of just the usual trick or treating, maybe check out our page on all of the Halloween Events for Kids in Brisbane 2024.